Need A Salt Fix? Here Are 9 Of The Healthiest Chips You Can Buy

 For a fun, tropical alternative to traditional potato chips, go for plantain chips cooked in a high-quality coconut oil.
 We love Barnana's Plantain Chips, not only because they're organic but because they have delightfully satisfying ridges with just the right amount of Himalayan pink salt.
 These are the perfect pair to a chunky guac or mango salsa.

 Jicama is a Mexican root veggie that tastes like a cross between a potato and an apple—and, with the addition of a little sea salt, Jica Chips makes one tasty sweet and savory chip.
-This baked snack is also loaded with prebiotic fiber (5 grams, or 18% of your RDI per serving) to feed those good gut bugs and promote digestive health.
+This baked snack is also loaded with prebiotic fiber (5 grams, or 20% of your RDI for fiber per serving) to feed those good gut bugs and promote digestive health.
 Bonus: These chips forgo vegetable oil in favor of regular olive oil, which is also good for high-heat cooking.

 For chips with a little more staying power, look beyond the white potato, recommends Cording.
 "Chips made from higher-fiber foods like beans, peas, lentils, sweet potato, and whole grains, rather than their refined counterparts, will break down more slowly to help you stay full longer and support more stable blood sugar," says Cording.
 One of the best bean-based options on the market: Beanitos black bean chips, with 5 grams of protein and 4 grams of fiber (14% of your recommended daily intake) per serving.